 There are three main types of resumes.
 They are as follows:

 Are you still unsure which resume format will suit your needs the best?
-Read our guide on How to Choose the Correct Resume Format in 2021 (with Examples)!
+Read our guide on How to Choose the Correct Resume Format (with Examples)!